symfony/symfony-docs/components/event_dispatcher.rst

 ------------

 Object-oriented code has gone a long way to ensuring code extensibility.
-By creating classes that have well defined responsibilities, your code becomes more flexible and a developer can extend them with subclasses to modify their behaviors.
+By creating classes that have well-defined responsibilities, your code becomes more flexible and a developer can extend them with subclasses to modify their behaviors.
 But if they want to share the changes with other developers who have also made their own subclasses, code inheritance is no longer the